The power of a vast vocabulary shouldn’t be underestimated.

-Here are some of the reasons why you should develop your vocabulary
+The main reasons you should develop your vocabulary:

 - There’s a clear connection between vocabulary you know and what we call general intelligence.